cdwat/Star/PRIVACY.md

 Accountholders may create a profile and upload content such as videos, text, photographs, and artwork.
 Your profile may display information about you and your activities.
 This information may be accessed by others.
 Your videos may be viewed and otherwise accessed by others, and associated metadata (e.g., titles, descriptions, tags, etc.) are viewable by others.
 Your interactions with other users (e.g., comments, "likes," private messages) may be seen by others.

 Other Information You May Submit
-You may submit data to us for limited purposes such as requesting customer support; answering a questionnaire; participating in a study; or signing up to receive communications from us or another user.
+You may submit data to us for limited purposes such as:
+• Requesting customer support;
+• Answering a questionnaire;
+• Participating in a study; or
+• Signing up to receive communications from us or another user.

 Automatically-Collected Information
 We automatically collect certain types of data when you use our services, regardless of whether you have an account.
 This data includes your IP address, technical information about your device (e.g., browser type, operating system, basic device information), the web page you visited or search query you entered before reaching us, and your activities.
 We may track your activities using mobile tracking technologies in order to, for example, authenticate you as a registered user, allow you to use the app’s features, and help us understand how our apps are being used.
 You cannot opt out of these mobile tracking technologies, but you may uninstall the app.